bismex/Awesome-person-re-identification/README.md

 ### :high_brightness: [Notice]
 The github page will be revised largely at 2020 to provide more convenient information.
 For example changing category, adding ML paper, adding github code, etc.

+### :high_brightness: Updated 2021-10-23
+- ICCV2021 papers are online now [link](https://openaccess.thecvf.com/ICCV2021)
+- PDF links to all ICCV2021 papers have been uploaded.

 ### :high_brightness: Updated 2021-06-20
 - CVPR2021 papers are online now [link](https://openaccess.thecvf.com/CVPR2021)